 4. Actionable insights allow team to create more personalized experiences

 So what’s next for the team at Sofitel Queenstown?
-Samuels says the future goals for the team include improving response time and consistency of actions taken and looking into other ways to incorporate Pulse beyond guest Wi-Fi.
-Learn more about the benefits of using Local Measure Pulse.
+Samuels says the future goals for the team include improving customer service response time and consistency of actions taken, and looking into other ways to incorporate Local Measure Pulse beyond guest WiFi.